Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Related Works

 \section{Related Works}

-\paragraph{Decentralized and Noncooperative Coordination Mechanisms} Various lines of research address consensus formation among self-interested agents operating under decentralized and privacy-preserving conditions.
-Negotiation-based~\cite{amirkhani2022consensus}, auction-based~\cite{cbba, bertsekas1992auction}, and learning-based approaches~\cite{li2019survey, marden2012loglinear} enable agents to reach agreement while preserving autonomy and without revealing private preferences~\cite{shoham2008multiagent}.
-These methods scale well to distributed settings and have been applied in various decentralized decision-making tasks, including task allocation and distributed resource management~\cite{sciencedirect2022decentralizedtask}.
-Despite their practical utility, these mechanisms primarily focus on reaching agreement rather than regulating system-level behavior.
-Although empirical studies report improvements in average performance, these results are heuristic and do not provide formal guarantees on global efficiency, fairness, or safety~\cite{cbba,bertsekas1992auction,marden2012loglinear,coadpt}.
-This limitation becomes critical in safety-sensitive decentralized systems, where consensus failure can adversely impact system operation~\cite{2023decentralized}.
+\paragraph{Decentralized and Noncooperative Coordination Mechanisms} Research on decentralized coordination has developed negotiation-based~\cite{amirkhani2022consensus}, auction-based~\cite{cbba, bertsekas1992auction}, and learning-based mechanisms~\cite{li2019survey, marden2012loglinear} that enable agents to reach agreement while preserving autonomy and limiting disclosure of private preferences~\cite{shoham2008multiagent}.
+These methods scale well in distributed settings and have been applied to task allocation and resource management~\cite{decentCoupled, sciencedirect2022decentralizedtask}. \fix{Recent work on decentralized noncooperative games further considers coupled system constraints, where self-interested agents optimize private objectives while maintaining global feasibility through decentralized primal-dual updates and local communication~\cite{decentCoupled}.} Despite their utility, these approaches primarily address agreement, allocation, or equilibrium computation under a fixed problem formulation, rather than regulating system-level behavior. \fix{Thus, their guarantees do not directly characterize the regulated consensus setting considered here, where self-interested agents negotiate over a common operational candidate while system-level efficiency, fairness, and safety must be safeguarded.}

-\paragraph{Safeguard-Embedded Coordination} In contrast, substantial research has focused on ensuring system-level objectives such as safety, equity, and efficiency.
-Centralized optimization frameworks \cite{chen2019prescribed,im2024coordination}, contract-based coordination \cite{delahaye2014robust}, and global constraint enforcement schemes \cite{chen2023fairness} offer strong guarantees and precise control over aggregate outcomes.
-Similarly, fairness-oriented and safety-critical coordination frameworks explicitly incorporate domain constraints to enforce system-wide requirements \cite{gurtner2019fairness}.
-However, these methods typically require cooperative agents, shared information, or a centralized decision authority, making them incompatible with strictly noncooperative and decentralized architectures in which agents act autonomously and may withhold private information.

-\paragraph{Hybrid and Oversight Mechanisms} Several research efforts attempt to combine decentralized autonomy with desirable global behavior by embedding distributed oversight or incentive-based regulation.
-Examples include consensus protocols~\cite{como2012robust}, incentive or penalty shaping in learning-based systems~\cite{sutton2016safe,zhijian2023nash}, and taxation-like interventions in partially decentralized negotiation schemes~\cite{akbar2022robust}.
-These mechanisms aim to guide self-interested agents toward more socially desirable outcomes without explicit centralization.
-More recent studies explore a form of global feedback or regulatory signals to influence decentralized decision processes \cite{proceedingsNeurips2024}.
-However, safeguards introduced in these works are typically heuristic: while they often improve aggregate performance, they rarely establish formal system-level guarantees, convergence behavior, or principled mechanisms for enforcing global objectives.